 The Face of Homelessness has changed…Since our foundation in 2003, we have fought and advocated for those in need in our community to receive the most basic and essential human needs.
 For over a decade now we have been providing a dedicated call center serving the Temecula and Murrieta Police Departments 24/7.
-For the last 8 years, Project T.O.U.C.H. has operated an annual winter shelter for our most vulnerable citizens serving approximately 30-50 people every night (December through April).
-Our year round self-sustaining transitional housing program does not receive any federal government funding, and serves up to 130 individuals daily with an average of 50 children, single mothers, emancipated foster youth, domestic violence victims, seniors, mentally and physically disabled, veterans and entire families.
+For the past 11 years, Project T.O.U.C.H. has operated an annual winter shelter for our most vulnerable citizens serving approximately 30-50 people every night (December through April).
+Our year round self-sustaining transitional housing program does not receive any federal government funding, and serves up to 130 individuals daily with an average of 30-40 children, single mothers, emancipated foster youth, domestic violence victims, seniors, mentally and physically disabled, veterans and entire families.
 Both programs provide comprehensive case management, employment assistance, transportation, food, clothing, medical assistance and more!
 We answer 1000’s of calls annually, walking alongside those in need to give resources and support to homeless and potentially homeless individuals and families providing a safety net of Love & Hope.

-We service the most vulnerable in our community through a variety of programs:
+We service the most vulnerable in our community…

-· Police Response Program: Responding 24/7 to calls from the local police departments to assist in homeless situations in the Temecula | Murrieta area.
+- Police Response Program responds 24/7 to calls from local police departments to assist in homeless and abuse situations.

-· Direct Emergency Assistance: For motel stays, food, gasoline, clothing, bus tickets and any other emergency needs.
+- Direct Emergency Assistance for motel stays, food, gasoline, clothing, bus tickets and any other emergency needs.